 Here’s the argument presented by hotel lobbyists and tenant activists: In urban neighborhoods with already high demand for housing, Airbnb rentals deplete the supply of housing for residents.

-That’s not actually what that statistic means.
+But that’s not actually what it means.

 Is it real?
 Yes.
 Is it an overwhelming economic force?
 No.

 In a very real sense, the sharing economy has helped democratize industries once dominated by corporations and unions.
 Average Joe can now participate in the hospitality industry, courtesy of Airbnb.
 And corporate hotel chains don’t like it.

 This democratization is not just a pleasant concept.
 In a survey of Airbnb hosts, nearly one in five reported that the revenue they earned by hosting guests has helped them avoid eviction or foreclosure.
 That’s 16,000 Americans who kept their homes in the top 10 U.S. cities alone.

 That doesn’t mean that the business community feels quite so warm and fuzzy about the sharing economy.
 Anyone looking to sell something has cause for concern when consumers start sharing those somethings, rather than everyone going out and buying their own something.

 Here’s how mortgage industry analyst Rob Chrisman puts it: “If everyone on the street doesn’t need to buy or own their own shovel or their own car, and the world needs to make fewer of them over time, what does that do to manufacturing-related GDP as the years pass?”

 The most obvious rebuttal to that argument is that the U.S. economy has not been driven by manufacturing for decades.
 Most manufactured goods are imported, so if American consumers bought less of them, perhaps we could shrink our trade deficit with rival economies like China.